ddnexus/pagy/docs/api/backend.md

 ==- `pagy_get_count(collection, vars)`

 Get the count from the collection, considering also the `:count_args` variable.
-Override it if you need to calculate the count in some specil way, or cache it.
+Override it if you need to calculate the count in some special way, or cache it.

 ==- `pagy_get_page(vars)`